annasergeevaGIT/YLab/CarShopService/README.md

 ## Build and Run
 1. Clone the repository.
 2. Navigate to the project directory.
+3. Build the Docker Image: `docker-compose up --build`
-3. Compile the project: `mvn compile`
+4. Compile the project: `mvn compile`
-4. Run the project: `java -cp .\target\classes org.example.Main`
+5. Run the project: `java -cp .\target\classes org.example.Main`

 ## Example Usage: